The Township maintains two separate and distinct Sewer Systems.

 How Commercial Property Investment in Green Infrastructure Creates Value

-Green infrastructure - water quality management techniques like green roofs, tree plantings, rain gardens, permeable pavement, that mimic natural hydrologic functions - has been proven to help solve major urban stormwater problems and improve the health and livability of neighborhoods.
-Cities and others have promoted these practices to commercial property owners as a way to improve stormwater management and, in some communities, to reduce stormwater utility bills.
+Green infrastructure is water quality management techniques like green roofs, tree plantings, rain gardens, rain barrels and permeable pavement, that mimic natural hydrologic functions.
+Green Infrastructure has been proven to help solve major urban stormwater problems and improve the health and livability of neighborhoods.
+Cities and others have promoted these practices to commercial property owners as a way to improve stormwater management and, in some communities, reduce stormwater utility bills.
 But relatively little information has been publicized about the additional value that green infrastructure, when used on private property, can provide to commercial property owners and their tenants.

-Benefits of Green Infrastructure for Private, Commercial Property Owners
+Benefits of Green Infrastructure for Private and Commercial Property Owners:

 - Increased rents and property values